 - unindexed=true – Indicates that the associated search operation could not be sufficiently processed using server indexes and a significant traversal through the database was required.

-The Directory Server provides a second access log implementation called the audit log, which is used to provide detailed information about write operations (add, delete, modify, and modify DN) processed within the server.
+The server provides a second access log implementation called the audit log, which is used to provide detailed information about write operations (add, delete, modify, and modify DN) processed within the server.
 If the audit log is enabled, the entire content of the change is written to the audit log file (which defaults to logs/audit) in LDIF form.

 The server also provides a very rich classification system that can be used to filter the content for access log files.
 This can be helpful when debugging problems with client applications, because it can restrict log information to operations processed only by a particular application (for example, based on IP address and/or authentication DN), only failed operations, or only operations taking a long time to complete, etc.